Leadership Team

 Rachel holds a Bachelor of Science degree in Psychology, an Master of Science degree in Criminology, and a Master of Social Work degree from Florida State University.
 She is pursuing her PhD in Criminology at Georgia State University.

-Prior to joining NICJR, Tara served as a Programs Assistant for the Ventura County Community Foundation where she supported both the Scholarship Director and Chief Compliance Officer.
+Prior to joining NICJR, Tara served as a Programs Assistant for the Ventura County Community Foundation, where she supported both the Scholarship Director and Chief Compliance Officer.
 In this role she prepared grants for disbursement, tracked and managed awards and reports, and acted as a liaison between students, fundholders, volunteers, and the foundation.
 Tara is certified in Fiduciary Essentials for Foundations and Endowments, Blackbaud Nonprofit Databases, and Fusion Labs Grants Management software.

-Tara is a recent graduate of Seattle University, where she earned her B.A. in English Literature and International Studies, with an emphasis on decolonial literature.
+Tara is a graduate of Seattle University, where she earned a Bachelor of Arts degree in English Literature and International Studies, with an emphasis on decolonial literature.